lucasnad27/about-me/src/data/blog/production-quality-application-backtest-results/index.md

 As you continue to discover more within the Jupyter environment; you should start seeing helpful abstractions form: ideas for functions, bad data to build test cases against, etc., This is the time when shift to building a quality, shiny API.
 To frame this in web 2.0 parlance, Jupyter will be a thin "client" and the python source code, `quality-momentum` will be the "server", doing the majority of the data manipulation, algorithm magic, etc.,

 <infoblock>
-👩‍💻 DEVELOPER NOTE: Some newer developers might be confused about building an API that doesn't have a web interface via HTTP.
+👩‍💻 Some newer developers might be confused about building an API that doesn't have a web interface via HTTP.
 An API is a restful web service you pull json from.
 An API is also a GraphQL server.
 An API is also a 3rd party library you depend on to execute logic.
 An API is also a set of functions or classes that you write and intend to use elsewhere within your codebase.
 </infoblock>

 # Production Quality Financial Backtesting